panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 We may stand on the shoulders of giants, but most of those giants' Path Aware Networking ideas weren't deployed, either!

-## A Note for Contributors {#NoteForContributors}

-(Consider removing after this document is approved for publication, or re-write appropriately)

 Discussion of specific contributed experiences and this document in general should take place on the PANRG mailing list.

 ## A Note for the Editor